 - Feeling emotionally detached from the baby with little interest in providing essential care

-To make an appointment with a Washington University perinatal behavioral health specialist at the Women & Infants Center, call [Dynamic_Phone_Number].
+To make an appointment with a Washington University Perinatal Behavioral Health Service specialist at the Women & Infants Center, call [Dynamic_Phone_Number].